Spokane to Glacier Road Trip: 5-Day Adventure

 Stop 1: McDonald Falls Overlook

 Located in West Glacier, the McDonald Falls Overlook is an easy pull-off.
 A small roadside parking lot sits right above the cascading waterfall on McDonald Creek.
-Apart from the roaring water and passing by cars, the place enjoy complete serenity early in the morning.
+Apart from the roaring water and occasional cars passing by, the place enjoys complete serenity early in the morning.

 Stop 2: Trail of the Cedars and Avalanche Lake

 A short drive from the McDonald Falls Overlook sits the Trail of the Cedars area.
-It’s the first place where you want to swap driving for hiking during your second day of the Spokane – Glacier road trip.
+It’s the first place where you want to swap driving for hiking during your second day of the road trip.

 The 0.7-mile loop-trail starts as a paved path that soon turns into a raised boardwalk.
 About half way through the hike, the visitors come across beautiful Avalanche Gorge.
 From here the trail’s trajectory is unobstructed until a trail junction interferes.
 If you stay on the right path, you’ll get back to your car in 10-15 minutes.

 The left trail runs for another 2 miles before stopping at the shore of astonishing Avalanche Lake.
 Giant mountains with gushing waterfalls festoon the far end of this alpine lake, transforming the area into a fairy-tale destination.
-Needless to say, such an idyllic place is one of the main reasons to embark of the tiresome road trip from Spokane to Glacier.
+Needless to say, such an idyllic place is one of the main reasons to embark of the tiresome road trip from Spokane, Washington, to Glacier, Montana.

 READ MORE: How to Hike to Avalanche Lake in Glacier National Park (+ The Trail of the Cedars and Avalanche Gorge)